 Getting started running stateful services is easy.
-Portworx can be installed directly via Mesosphere Universe as a DC/OS service.
+Portworx can be installed directly via D2iQ as a DC/OS service.
 This service will deploy Portworx along with the dependencies and additional services to manage the Portworx cluster.

 DC/OS services are Marathon applications that are packaged and available from the public DC/OS package repositories.
 These frameworks are available for some of the most popular stateful services including, Cassandra, Elastic Search, Hadoop, Spark or Kafka.
 Alongside Portworx, these frameworks make it easy to deploy and manage stateful apps on DC/OS, eliminating nearly all of the complexity traditionally associated with running on of these clusters.

 Many enterprises who have tried to use DC/OS for stateful applications at scale have stumbled when it comes to using the platform for services like databases, queues and key-value stores.
 With the default storage driver on DC/OS, tasks pinned to a single host, storage resource requirements are fixed at start time, only one task per volume is allowed and volumes at run time can’t be dynamically provisioned.
 Portworx solves all these problems while also providing off-site backups, encryption of data in flight and at rest and full automation of data management.